 Zahra Takhshid joined the University of Denver Sturm College of Law as an Assistant Professor in July 2021.
 Before joining DU, she was the Lewis Fellow for Law Teaching and Lecturer on Law at Harvard Law School where she taught “Common Law and Privacy Torts.”
 She teaches and writes about torts, contracts, privacy, social media, technology and the law.
 Part of her scholarship explores how to use tools from torts and contracts in resolving challenges with emerging technological developments.
 A second strand of her interest is Islamic and comparative law.
 Zahra is a Faculty Associate at the Berkman Klein Center for Internet and Society at Harvard University.
 She is also an affiliate with the Program in Islamic Law at Harvard Law School.
 She has been selected as the 2021 Quantum Fellow at the Center for Quantum Networks of University of Arizona in partnership with Yale Law School’s Information Society Project (ISP).

-Zahra’s research has been published or is forthcoming in Texas Law Review, Cardozo Law Review, Minnesota Law Review Online, Buffalo Law Review, UCLA Journal of Islamic & Near Eastern Law, Vanderbilt Journal of Entertainment and Technology Law, among others.
+Zahra’s research has been published or is forthcoming in Georgetown Law Journal, Texas Law Review, Cardozo Law Review, Minnesota Law Review Online, Buffalo Law Review, UCLA Journal of Islamic & Near Eastern Law, Vanderbilt Journal of Entertainment and Technology Law, among others.
 She has contributed to the Harvard Journal of Law and Technology Digest and Harvard Islamic Law Blog.

 Zahra holds a doctorate (S.J.D.) from Fordham Law School.
 She earned an LL.M. from the George Washington University Law School where she was the recipient of full tuition Thomas Buergenthal Scholarship.
 She also has an LL.M.
 (Summa Cum Laude) and an LL.B.
 (Magna Cum Laude) from University of Tehran School of Law and Political Science.